SwissLife-OSS/HotChocolate.Extensions/README.md

 In our samples, we usually build our resource strings into our assemblies so that we can retrieve them very quickly from the memory.

 The ```IResourcesProvider``` is registered in the service container, it can therefore use any registered service of your applicaton.
-If you are retrieving your resource strings from another microservice, you could consider injecting [Greendonut DataLoaders](https://github.com/ChilliCream/greendonut) or [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-5.0).
+If you are retrieving your resource strings from another microservice, you could consider injecting [Greendonut DataLoaders](https://github.com/ChilliCream/greendonut) or [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-5.0) to reduce calls to the external microservice.

 ## Community